szczyglis-dev/py-gpt/README.md

 Configuration files such as `config.json` and `models.json` can also be edited manually.

+A project's custom workdir does **not** replace this profile/application workdir.
+It overrides only the logical `data` directory for conversations assigned to that project.
+The **Files** tab, file tools and Docker `/data` mapping follow the active project data directory at runtime, while `tmp`, configuration, database, cache, CSS, locale, fonts and logs remain in the base profile workdir.

 For the complete manual configuration reference, including configuration files and workdir contents, see:

 https://pygpt.readthedocs.io/en/latest/configuration.html#manual-configuration

 ## Setting the Working Directory Using Command Line Arguments

-To set the current working directory using a command-line argument, use:
+To set the base profile/application working directory using a command-line argument, use:

 ```
 python3 ./run.py --workdir="/path/to/workdir"